-Founded in 2011 by Nicholas White, who is also the current editor, The Daily Dot is a digital media company covering Internet culture, politics, and life on the web.
-According to their about page “In 2011, he launched the Daily Dot as a paper of record for the Web, utilizing little more than Google docs, a newsletter, and a small editorial team.”
+Founded in 2011 by Nicholas White, the current editor, The Daily Dot is a digital media company covering Internet culture, politics, and life on the web.
+According to their about page, “In 2011, he launched the Daily Dot as a paper of record for the Web, utilizing little more than Google docs, a newsletter, and a small editorial team.”

 Funded by / Ownership

 The Daily Dot is owned by Daily Dot, LLC, which is based in Austin, Texas.
 Revenue is primarily derived from advertising.

 Analysis / Bias